paulhegedus/OFPE/README.md

 seed map can be generated based on optimizing inputs.
 This optimization can take the form of profit maximization or profit maximization and pollution minimization.
-This prescription can reflect a specified price scenario or the *mean/median* of inputs across simulation results.
+This prescription can reflect a specified price scenario or the mean of inputs across simulation results.
 The prescription is exported as a shapefile that the farmer can upload to their equipment and apply the inputs.
+The user has the option of including experimental rates, with the prescriptive rates as a base, or to make a pure prescription, in which case check rates can be added to the map to assess the how the prescription performs compared to a farmer selected rate.
+Alternatively, the user can elect to create a new experiment for a field.
+They must select a field present in the ‘all\_farms.fields’ table of the OFPE database to create the experiment for.
+The user has the option of stratifying the experiment on previous data available in the database, such as yield, protein, or previous as-applied rates.
+The user must provide the number of experimental rates to apply if experimental rates are applied, as well as the number of optimum rates to use.
+In addition to the base rate applied, the sum should equal the equipment limitation on rates applied.

 The activity workflow for generating prescriptions and a more detailed description is described on [this